 As part of the development of the new Inner West Pedestrian Access and Mobility Plan (PAMP), the community could provide feedback during a two stage engagement program.
 Stage one gathered insights of existing pedestrian issues across the Inner West government area.
+These insights were combined with other information to prepare a draft report and recommendations.
+Stage two was public exhibition which sought feedback on more than 4000 recommendations in the draft PAMP.

-Between 23 November - 22 December 2020, the community could provide feedback online via an interactive map on Your Say Inner West, COVID-safe workshops, or by direct email.
+The first stage of engagement ran for 29 days from 23 November 2020 - 22 December 2020.
+The community could provide feedback online via an interactive map on Your Say Inner West, COVID-safe workshops, or by direct email.
+Participants could drop a pin/s on a location and provide details of pedestrian safety issues.